ewalker823/Evapore/README.md

 2. The application may take a short while to initialize!
 3. The GUI should now be initialized
 4. First, open your data under the top menubar: file->open
-5. Select your data (excel files only .xslx)
+5. Select your data (excel files only .xslx, formatted as a single mass column with no header)
 6. Example data provided for reference
 7. Select your solvent in the solvent dropdown box to the right of the listed default temperature.
 This will fill the solvent box with your selected